Hamdan v. Rumsfeld: Kennedy

 Justice Kennedy wrote an opinion concurring in part, joined as to parts I and II by Justices Souter, Ginsburg, and Breyer.

-In Part One of Kennedy's concurrence, he raises his concern for the separation of powers; specifically, how one branch can control all the elements of a case, including avenues of review and appeal.
+Part I raises his concern for separation of powers; specifically, that one branch could control all the elements of a case, including avenues of review and appeal.

-Part Two describes the differences between the procedures of the military commissions and the procedures prescribed by the UCMJ (fewer jury members, different rules of evidence, etc.).
-These differences demonstrate that the commissions do not operate under the rules of military courts-martial, and raise issues of neutrality with respect to the military judges involved.
-The negation of fairness safeguards renders the commission a judicial entity which is not a "regularly constituted court", as required in the Geneva Convention.
-In sum, Kennedy writes that the commission exceeds congressional bounds, though the Congress is free to re-write the law as they see fit.
+Part II describes the differences between the procedures of the military commissions and the procedures prescribed by the UCMJ (fewer jury members, different rules of evidence, etc.).
+Kennedy wrote that these differences demonstrated that the commissions did not operate under the rules of military courts-martial and raised issues of neutrality with respect to the military judges involved.
+He claimed that the negation of fairness safeguards rendered the commission a judicial entity which is not a "regularly constituted court", as required by the Geneva Conventions.
+Kennedy therefore stated that the commission exceeded congressional bounds, though Congress should be free to rewrite the law as they see fit.

-The third and final Part lists some of Kennedy's reservations.
-He would not say that the defendant must be present at all stages of the trial.
-There should be a reluctance to consider the applicability of Article 75 of Protocol I, since the U.S. never signed it and thus it is not binding.
-Kennedy writes that he feels it was not necessary to delve into the validity of the conspiracy charge, and he expresses no view on the merits of the other limitations of the commission noted in Part V of the Decision.
+Part III lists some of Kennedy's reservations.
+He would not say that the defendant had to be present at all stages of the trial.
+He also stated that there should be a reluctance to consider the applicability of Article 75 of Protocol I, since the U.S. never signed it and thus it was not binding.
+He wrote that he felt it was not necessary to delve into the validity of the conspiracy charge, and expressed no view on the merits of the other limitations of the commission noted in the plurality Part V of Justice Stevens' opinion.